ericdalrymple/PyLab/README.md

 ## Using PyLab
 ### Launching PyLab Hub
-In order to use the various features of PyLab, double-click or otherwise run the `PyLab.bat` file in the topmost directory of the PyLab project.
-Upon doing this, you will be presented with a menu of options.
+To use the various features of PyLab, launch PyLab from your Start Menu **OR** double-click PyLab shortcut in the directory where PyLab is installed.

+After doing this, you will see a menu of options.

 <img width="808" height="362" alt="image" src="https://github.com/user-attachments/assets/45963522-ecad-4603-b4d6-bacf7f93925f" />

-To choose an option, you simply type the number assigned to it and hit `Enter`.
-To exit the PyLab Hub, simply select the "Nothing" option.
+To choose an option, type the number assigned to it and hit `Enter`.
+To exit the PyLab Hub, select the "Nothing" option.

 In the rest of this section, we will go over the options and what they do in a bit more detail.

 ### 1. Open Lessons
-Choosing this option will open the "lessons" directory in Visual Studio Code, letting a student browse the various coding lessons, which they can run individually, without any other distractions.
+Choosing this option will open the "lessons" directory in Visual Studio Code, letting you browse the various coding lessons.
+These lessons can be run individually without other distractions.

 ### 2. Create a new game
-Choosing this option will will create the necessary files and directories for a new simple 2D game using the PyLab engine and opens the game project in Visual Studio Code once created.
+Choosing this option will create the files and directories needed for a basic new 2D game using the PyLab engine and opens the game project in Visual Studio Code once created.

-After this option is selected, the user will be prompted to enter a name for the game they wish to create.
-If the name matches a previously created game, the user will be asked to choose a different one.
+After this option is chosen, you will be prompted to enter a name for the game they want to create.
+If the name matches a previously created game, you will be asked to choose a different one.

 ### 3. Open an existing game
 Choosing this option will open the project for a previously created game in Visual Studio Code.